mittelmark/microemacs/README.md

 it for  instance  to me, then  copy it to a  folder  belonging  to your  PATH.
 Therafter you can run the me executable.
 The first thing you have to do is to select the right  keyboard  configuration  after  starting your first session.
-Choose teh menu entry "Tools -> User Setup" and then  "Keyboard"  the Start-Up tab.
+Choose the menu entry "Tools -> User Setup" and then  "Keyboard"  the Start-Up tab.

 The executables linked  above  come with an embedded American  dictionary.
 To use other